ARMmbed/mbed-os-example-bootloader/README.md

 ## Next steps

 When the build succeeds, you have created a bootloader for your target.
+This bootloader defines the update file to be located at ``"/sd/mbed-os-example-bootloader-blinky_application.bin"``.
+This is the binary bootloader flashes and then jumps to.

 The next step is to build an application you can combine with your bootloader to create a loadable image.
 You can find a blinky application that uses this bootloader in the [mbed-os-example-bootloader-blinky](https://github.com/ARMmbed/mbed-os-example-bootloader-blinky) project.

 ## Troubleshooting